apache/airflow/contributing-docs/03_contributors_quick_start.rst

             alt="Forking Apache Airflow project">
      </div>

-2. Goto your github account's fork of airflow click on ``Code`` you will find the link to your repo.
+2. Goto your github account's fork of airflow click on ``Code`` you will find the link to your repo

    .. raw:: html